 5-htp (5-Hydroxytryptophan) is a pre-cursor to serotonin (otherwise known chemically as 5-HT).
 Put simply, when taken as a supplement, it interacts with an enzyme which strips off part of the molecule to leave behind serotonin.
 Several clinical research studies have identified that taking 5-htp as a dietary supplement can improve the symptoms of depression, even suggesting that it may be as effective as conventional antidepressants for some people .

-brain feed’s 5-htp supplements are the smallest yet most nutrient-dense tablets available on the market.
-The UK’s premium supplier, Brain Feed put your health and wellbeing front and centre of product design, using 100% naturally derived ingredients to drive results grounded in science.
-Made from the highest quality extracts taken from sustainable sources – in this case, from griffonia seeds – they are twice the strength of 5-htp available from Holland & Barrett and MyProtein, helping you to relieve your anxiety in an easy-to-swallow, reliable and consistent tablet.
+The UK’s premium supplier, brain feed put your health and wellbeing front and centre of product design, using 100% naturally derived ingredients to drive results grounded in science.
+Made from the highest quality extracts taken from sustainable sources – in this case, from griffonia seeds. brain feed’s 5-htp supplements are the smallest yet most nutrient-dense tablets available on the market.

 5-htp works on the serotonergic pathway which regulates sleep, appetite and stress so it is more than simply an option for a depressed mood.
 It’s great for those wishing to maintain health and enhance performance.
 To find out more about 5-htp click here.